SarielMa/Arabic_transcribe_deidentify/README.md

 This is tested on windows, you can modify the input and output_name as needed

-### 2.1.1 If the input is Levantine Arabic not Modern Standard Arabic (MSA), please the Levantine version:
+### 2.1.1 If the input is Levantine Arabic not Modern Standard Arabic (MSA), please use the Levantine version:

 First, need to install some dependency (Do this inside the conda environment of (arabic_proj)):